658146603/658146603.github.io/_posts/2019-08-13-how-to-install-mysql-java-tomcat-in-ubuntu.md

 update: 2019-08-20
 categories: blog
 tags: [Ubuntu]
-description: "How to Install MySQL in Ubuntu"
+description: "How to Install MySQL, Java, Tomcat in Ubuntu 18.04"
 ---